Myth and Mastery

 The Architecture of Presence

-Myth and Mastery isn’t here to perform.
-It doesn’t aim to impress or accumulate.
+Myth and Mastery isn’t here to perform or accumulate.

-It’s a structure of inner geometry: quiet, intentional, and built to hold.
+It’s a structure of inner geometry — quiet, intentional, built to hold.

 Rooms and Archetypes